Subdivision-Based Mesh Convolution Networks

 Two faces $f_i$ and $f_j$ are said to be adjacent if they share an edge.
 The distance $D(f_i, f_j)$ between $f_i$ and $f_j$ is defined as the minimum number of faces traversed by any path from one to the other across edges.
-Then, $k$-ring neighborhood of $f_i$ is as follow:
+The $k$-ring neighborhood of $f_i$ is then:

-We say that a triangle mesh $\mathcal{M}$ has \emph{Loop subdivision connectivity} if it has the same topology as some mesh formed by one round of Loop subdivision acting on a coarser mesh.
+We say that a triangle mesh $\mathcal{M}$ has \emph{Loop subdivision connectivity} if it has the same connectivity as a mesh formed by one round of Loop subdivision acting on a coarser mesh.